National language: Tunisia

 The official language of the Tunisian state is Modern Standard Arabic.
 However, it is not the mother tongue of the population.
 Therefore, it is not often used to communicate between Tunisian people, instead Tunisian Arabic plays these roles and is the national language of Tunisia.
 Furthermore, even without an official status, French is also known by 63.6% of the population.
 It is used extensively in its written and spoken form in administration, education, and business environments.
 Berber minorities in the south-west and on Djerba Island also use the Tunisian Chelha language.

-Turkey

-Turkish is the national language of Turkey per the Turkish constitution.

-Uganda

-The national language of Uganda is English.

-Ukraine

-Ukrainian is the only official language of Ukraine.

 United Kingdom

 The English language (British English) is the de facto official language of the United Kingdom and is the sole language of an estimated 95% of the British population.
 The three Home Nations outside England have national languages of their own with varying degrees of recognition, which coexist with the dominant English language.
 Britain also has several Crown Dependencies and Overseas Territories which are to some extent self-governing, but are not recognized as independent states.
 Many of these have their own regional languages.